One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 - Website

 We loved our hike at Jug Bay Wetlands Sanctuary near Upper Marlboro, MD.
-It is such a unique place to visit just 21 miles east of DC.
-There are lots of trails here, including the Green Loop (1.2 miles), Yellow Loop (2.2 miles) and White Loop (3.8 miles).
+It’s such a unique place to visit, just 21 miles east of DC—perfect for nature lovers seeking a peaceful escape.
+There are lots of other trails here, including the Green Loop (1.2 miles), Yellow Loop (2.2 miles), and White Loop (3.8 miles), each offering a different level of elevation gain and scenery.

-We explored the easiest of the trails, the Marsh Boardwalk trail (one-way trail that begins right before the Visitor’s center).
+We explored the easiest of the trails, the Marsh Boardwalk Trail (a one-way trail that trail begins right before the Visitor’s Center).
 It was so cool to be almost on the water while walking along the trail.
 My daughter even got to log her wildlife sightings in the Visitor’s Center logbook nailed to the door!

-One note from a non-bug lover: there are definitely more bugs and critters here than other hikes…its a sanctuary after all.
-I would recommend bug spray and do a good tick check when you get home.
+One note from a non-bug lover: there are more bugs and critters here than on other trails… It’s a sanctuary after all.
+I would recommend bug spray and doing a good tick check when you get home.

 Hiking Details

-The Sanctuary is only open on Wednesday, Friday, Saturday and Sunday 9 AM to 5 PM.
-The sign says to pay $6 at Visitor Center when open but wasn’t open when we were there.
+The Sanctuary is only open on Wednesday, Friday, Saturday, and Sunday, from 9 AM to 5 PM.
+The sign says to pay $6 at the Visitor Center when open, but it wasn’t open when we were there.
 It is always free for military and veterans with ID.

-Portable restroom are available in the parking lot.
+Portable restrooms are available in the parking lot.

 Rockville Civic Center Park